pgmoneta/pgmoneta/doc/TEST.md

 If you have resources as test case input, place them under `test/resource/<your-test-case-name>/`.
 The `check.sh` will copy them to `TEST_BASE_DIR/resource/<your-test-case-name>/`, i.e. `/tmp/pgmoneta-test/base/resource/<your-test-case-name>/`.
 And in your test code you can open the file from there directly.

+During the test, you need to save some input for later inspection in case of test failures, save them under the `restrospect/` directory.

 **Test Directory**